stellar/js-stellar-sdk/docs/learn/readme.md

 Once the request is built, it can be invoked with `.call()` or with `.stream()`. `call()` will return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to the response given by Horizon.

-## Streaming Request
+## Streaming requests
 Many requests can be invoked with `stream()`.
 Instead of returning a promise like `call()` does, `.stream()` will return an `EventSource`.
 Horizon will start sending responses from either the beginning of time or from the point specified with `.cursor()`.
-See the [Horizon reference](https://stellar.org/developers/horizon/reference/) documentation for which endpoints support streaming.
+(See the [Horizon reference](https://stellar.org/developers/horizon/reference/) documentation to learn which endpoints support streaming.)

-For example, to log anytime a particular account makes a transaction:
+For example, to log instances of transactions from a particular account:

 ```javascript
 var StellarSdk = require('js-stellar-sdk')